turbot/steampipe-plugin-shopify/docs/tables/shopify_draft_order.md

   and customer ->> 'last_name' = 'Ruby';
 ```

-### List the draft orders that have total tax greater than value 100
+### List the draft orders that have total tax greater than 100

 ```sql
 select